 • Cleaning windows and glass ornaments.

-When living at the coast you can add a few drops of paraffin to keep the windows sparkling, it keeps the salty spray of the sea at bay
+When living at the coast the paraffin keeps the windows sparkling, it keeps the salty spray of the sea at bay.

 Mix in a spray bottle and name it ‘ Window Cleaner’.

 Spray the windows, swipe with a squeegee and wipe dry with an old newspaper.
 Make sure to buy one every week or ask a friend.